rokath/trice/doc/ReadMe.md

 *The total amount of data is currently limitated to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and two parameters for TRICE64, but this is easy to extend.*

-When the embedded project is compiled, only the ID goes into the source image but not the format string, what results in a smaller memory footprint.
+When the embedded project is compiled, only the ID goes to the binary but not the format string, what results in a smaller memory footprint.

 During TRICE* runtime, inside the microcontroller only the ID (together with the